 I love all animals, no matter what size or type, even those that scare people, like rodents.
 I had guinea pigs and cared for them as if they were my children!

-But among all the animal kingdom, dogs hold a special place in my heart.
+But among all the animal kingdoms, dogs hold a special place in my heart.
 I’ve always had dogs growing up and sincerely cannot imagine life without them.
-We, as a family, took care of them as if they were our own relatives, because in a way, they were.
+We, as a family, took care of them as if they were our own relatives because, in a way, they were.
 They would get the best canine food, the best medical care and of course, affection with no end.
 This is not a difficult thing to do since what they give back to you is so much more.
 You will never find a more selfless being, that will be there when you need someone and not ask anything in return.

 We, as a family, had a particular affection for Rottweilers.
 People, however, seem to be really scared of them.
-You can’t really blame them, they are ferocious looking, but have great hearts.
+You can’t really blame them, they are ferocious-looking, but have great hearts.
 So it’s really no wonder that when it comes to dating and finding a life partner, someone that likes animals is a plus, and someone that loves dogs is a must.
 A lot of people in dating sites claim that they like dogs but it turns out that they just click on a box to make themselves sound caring.
 The real feelings will come across if you’re on a date and you come across a dog and you can see their real reaction to them.

 I currently live in Argentina, and unfortunately there are a lot of stray dogs.
 I was out on a date with a man that claimed that he loved dogs, but when it came to the real deal, he failed the test.

 On our way to the restaurant, we saw a car hit a stray dog and not stop.
-I screamed to the sight of this (I think anybody would have done that, even if you don’t love dogs as much as I did) and in tears I went immediately to see what the dog’s state was.
+I screamed at the sight of this (I think anybody would have done that, even if you don’t love dogs as much as I did) and in tears, I went immediately to see what the dog’s state was.
 Luckily he had only hit its leg, nothing too bad but he was in pain and there was no way I was going to leave him there.
 My date looked confused and not helpful at all.
 He mentioned our dinner plans, which were the least of my worries.
 I began to hail a cab to take the dog to a vet.
 He mentioned the reservations again.
 I did not listen; I was comforting the dog, trying to let him know that he would be taken care of.
 A cab finally got there and I climbed in with the dog wrapped in my coat.
 It wasn’t until I was already in the vet’s waiting room after the doctor had taken the dog in, that I realized that my date wasn’t there.

 Had he been a person that really loved dogs, he would have hailed that cab and climbed with me.
 I lost a date and won a friend since the dog is still with me to this day.